apache/pekko-persistence-dynamodb/README.md

 Storage Semantics
 -----------------

-DynamoDB only offers consistency guarantees for a single storage item—which corresponds to one event in the case of this Akka Persistence plugin.
+DynamoDB only offers consistency guarantees for a single storage item—which corresponds to one event in the case of this Pekko Persistence plugin.
 This means that any single event is either written to the journal (and thereby visible to later replays) or it is not.
 This plugin supports atomic multi-event batches nevertheless, by marking the contained events such that partial replay can be avoided (see the `idx` and `cnt` attributes in the storage format description below).
 Consider the following actions of a PersistentActor:

 ```scala
 val events = List(<some events>)